ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/tool-panel-filters/index.md

 ## Suppress Options

 It is possible to remove items from the Filters Tool Panel.
-Items are suppressed by setting one or more of the following `componentParams` whenever you are using the agFiltersToolPanel component properties to `true`:
+Items are suppressed by setting one or more of the following `toolPanelParams` whenever you are using the agFiltersToolPanel component properties to `true`:

 <interface-documentation interfaceName='ToolPanelFiltersCompParams' exclude='["api", "columnApi"]' config='{"overrideBottomMargin":"1rem"}' ></interface-documentation>